DevNextX/health_platform/docs/03_github_actions_pipeline/03_github_actions_pipeline.md

 ## Scenario

-This training will have you using Copilot features for development and also to automate devops delivery for the Zava solution.
+This training will have you using Copilot features for development and also to automate DevOps delivery for the Health Platform solution used by JumpStarX.

 In the previous exercise, you used Copilot to create a GitHub issue and to generate the infrastructure Bicep scripts from the issue.
-You also deployed the infrastructure so that it is ready for deploying the solution.
+You also deployed the infrastructure so that it is ready for deploying the Health Platform solution.

-In this exercise, you will create a GitHub Actions CI/CD pipeline (workflow) to build and containerize the Zava web application and then deploy it to your previously created Azure infrastructure.
+In this exercise, you will create a GitHub Actions CI/CD pipeline (workflow) to build and containerize the Health Platform web application and then deploy it to your previously created Azure infrastructure.

 ## Objectives